101 Email Signature Templates & Designs

 Example mobile email signature templates

-Corporate email as a marketing tool
+Using corporate email as a marketing channel

-Your website showcases your latest offerings to customers on a constant basis, yet it gains less visits per day than the total number of emails your organization sends.
+Your website showcases your latest offerings to customers on a constant basis, yet it gains fewer visits per day than the total number of emails your organization sends.
 This is why email signature marketing is one of the most effective tools in your arsenal.

 It’s important to note that email signatures can play a big marketing role, but only if they’re used correctly.
-By employing effective email signatures on all your outgoing corporate email, you will harness the power of a great marketing channel.
+By employing effective email signatures on all your outgoing corporate emails, you will harness the power of a great marketing channel.
 It’s targeted, valued, trusted, high-volume and continuous.

 Using email signature banners ensures that your marketing activities get a valued boost and will reach a large, targeted audience.